splunk/public-o11y-docs/gdi/get-data-in/connect/aws/aws-connect-polling.rst

 * Select which :ref:`AWS regions <aws-regions>` to fetch data from.
 * Select which AWS services to fetch data from.

-.. note:: You can also choose to import recommended stats only.
-Learn more at :ref:`aws-recommended-stats`.

 To limit data collection, you can also:

 - Manage the amount of data to import.
 See :ref:`aws-infra-import`.